 Ralph the Mouse returns in Runaway Ralph, by Beverly Cleary – the sequel to the popular The Mouse and the Motorcycle.

 Ralph’s adventures are by turns funny and scary.
-But it is when Ralph gets emotional – mad, sympathetic, or scheming – that Runaway Ralph becomes not just a sequel, but a book children and families can enjoy and learn from.
-It is at those moments – when Ralph feels for Garf’s misunderstood lonely frustration and schemes to help him – that Runaway Ralph becomes special and worth sharing with an entire school community.
+But it is when Ralph gets emotional – mad, sympathetic, or scheming – that Runaway Ralph becomes not just a sequel, but a new story that children and families can enjoy and learn from.
+It is at those moments when Ralph feels for Garf’s misunderstood, lonely frustration and schemes to help him that Runaway Ralph becomes special and worth sharing with an entire school community.